 Justice Marshall assumed senior status on October 1, 1991.
-The following month, he participated in cases heard by the Federal Circuit.
+The following month, he participated in cases heard by the Federal Circuit.87

 In January 1992, Justice Marshall sat on the Second Circuit Court of Appeals, on which he had served a circuit judge in the early 1960s.
-He sat on a panel with Judge John O. Newman and Judge Amalya Kearse.
-He wrote one opinion arising from that sitting, in an antitrust case.
+He sat on a panel with Judge John O. Newman and Judge Amalya Kearse.88 He wrote one opinion arising from that sitting, in an antitrust case.89

 Justice Marshall's visit to the Second Circuit was an event.
 He was invited to fill a "sudden and temporary vacancy on the court schedule," and the courtroom was packed, not only because of Justice Marshall's visit, but also because the Rev. Al Sharpton was present for argument in his own appeal.
-As the panel adjourned for the day, Justice Marshall rose with difficulty from what would be his final day on any bench, and a woman in the gallery said, "God bless him."
+90 As the panel adjourned for the day, Justice Marshall rose with difficulty from what would be his final day on any bench, and a woman in the gallery said, "God bless him."
 Another replied, "Amen."
+91

 At one point, Justice Marshall was scheduled to sit on the Fourth Circuit at one of its periodic sittings in Baltimore.
 Retired Justice Lewis Powell, who sat on the Fourth Circuit in Richmond with regularity, told then-Chief Judge Sam J. Ervin that Justice Marshall was interested in joining the court in Baltimore, and Chief Judge Ervin invited Justice Marshall to do so.
 However, Justice Marshall came down with a virus and, on his physician's recommendation, cancelled his visit shortly before the sitting.
+However, Justice Marshall came down with a virus and the physician's recommendation, cancelled his visit shortly before the sitting.